Jengamon/magus-scheme/README.md

 So we are targeting R5RS and R7RS as we please.
 In general:
 - R7RS has case-sensitivity. since we already wrote the code, might as well use it...
-- R7RS has a module system + `include`. we don't need that, so we won't
+- ~~R7RS has a module system + `include`. we don't need that, so we won't~~ I actually love the module system
-- R7RS has a library system. this is nopen't we are not doing that.
+- ~~R7RS has a library system. this is nopen't we are not doing that.~~ Nah libs are great.
 - R5RS has no error handling. we want error handling.

+(So now we are basically R7RS)

 So while it is correct to say we are *some* form of Scheme, we aren't going to be hardlining any specific implementation.
 (But I do want to add the Racket syntax-parameter